hossfeld/approx-qoe-distribution/README.md

 ## Python Script: Approximation of the QoE distribution with a Beta distribution
 A basic script is provided which approximates a QoE distribution with a Beta distribution for given MOS and SOS parameter.
 In addition an example script is provided to illustrate the usage of the basic functions.
+* `approxQoEdist.py`: Python module implementing all functions.
+A  detailed description can be found at [help_approxQoEdist.md](https://github.com/hossfeld/approx-qoe-distribution/help_approxQoEdist.md)
+* `exampleApproxQoEdist.py`: a simple python script illustrating the usage of the module which includes two data csv files
+  * `exampleDataFrame.csv`: csv file containing subjective data to be read as Panda DataFrame
+  * `exampleArray.csv`: csv file containing subjective data to be read as Numpy array

 ## Investigators
 The investigators in this research are